Course Syllabus

 A: The grade of "A" represents outstanding understanding, application, and integration of subject material and extensive evidence of original thinking, skillful use of concepts, and ability to analyze and solve complex problems.
 Demonstrates diligent application of Learning Model principles, including initiative in serving other students.

-B: The grade of "B" presents considerable/significant understanding, application, and incorporation of the material, which would prepare a student to be successful in next level courses, graduate school, or employment.
+B: The grade of "B" presents considerable/significant understanding, application, and incorporation of the material, which would prepare a student to be successful in next-level courses, graduate school, or employment.
 The student participates in the Learning Model as applied in the course.

 C: The grade of "C" represents sufficient understanding of subject matter.
 The student demonstrates minimal initiative to be prepared for class.
 Sequenced courses could be attempted, but mastering new materials might prove challenging.
 The student participates marginally in the Learning Model.